-- Fearful Dogs.
+- Helpful For Fearful Dogs.
 If your dog has had a few bad experiences with nail clippers, he may quite terrified of round 2 with the clippers (unfortunately it’s fairly easy to cut your dog’s quick and cause him to bleed – especially if he has dark nails).
 Grinders are easier to use and let owners easily avoid cutting into the quick.

-- Smooth Edges.
+- You’ll Get Smooth Edges.
 A grinder allows you to smooth the edges of your dog’s nails, which looks nicer and can also prevent them from snagging their nail on carpeting or other materials.
 Having smoother nails is also handy if your dog’s a jumper (ouch, my legs), or a scratcher.

 - Reduces Cracking & Pinching.
 Clippers pinch down on your dog’s cuticle while cutting, which can end up hurting your dog even if you do not hit the cuticle.
 The pressure from clippers can, in some cases (although not too common), can even cause your dog’s nails to crack!

 - Your Dog May Still Be Afraid.
 Unfortunately, your dog may get fearful the minute you grab his paws, so the grinder may not do much to alleviate immediate anxiety.
-The sound of the grinder may also make your dog nervous, so even with grinders it’s hard to say how well your dog will take to the nail grinding process.
+The sound of the grinder may also make your dog nervous, so even with grinders, it’s hard to say how well your dog will take to the nail grinding process.
 Be sure to work up to the grinding by providing plenty of treats and praise as you show your dog the grinder and handle his paws.

 - You Can Still Hit the Quick.
-Keep careful watch on where your dog’s quick is as you grind (you should be able to start to see a small dot in the middle, even for dogs with dark nails).
+Keep a careful watch on where your dog’s quick is as you grind (you should be able to start to see a small dot in the middle, even for dogs with dark nails).
 Even with grinders, you can still hit your dog’s quick (although it’s much easier to do accidentally with nail clippers).

 - Humming Noise.
-The humming noise of the nail grinder can startle and frighten dogs, although the noise level varies between devices and speeds.
+The humming noise of the grinder can startle and frighten dogs, although the noise level varies between devices and speeds.

 - Odor & Dust.
 An undesirable odor can arise from grinding a dog’s nails.
 This can usually be remedied by grinding your dog’s nails outside.
 You may want to wear eye gear or a mouth cover.